Combinatorial local convexity implies convexity in finite dimensional CAT(0) cubed complexes: introduction

 Recall that a subcomplex $K$ of a simplicial complex $L$ is {\it full} if any simplex of $L$ whose vertices are in $K$ is in fact entirely contained in $K$.
 The condition (CLC) is nothing other than the definition for $W$ to be \lq\lq combinatorially locally convex'' in $X$, in the sense of Haglund-Wise~\cite[Definition 2.9]{Haglund-Wise} (cf.\ Haglund~\cite[Definitions 2.8 and 2.9]{Haglund}).
 (Their terminology does not contain the adjective combinatorial.)
 In fact, they introduced the concept of a \lq\lq combinatorial local isometry'', and define $W$ to be combinatorially locally convex in $X$ if the inclusion map $j:W\to X$ is a combinatorial local isometry.
 As (implicitly) suggested in~\cite{Stack}, Theorem~\ref{thm:convex} is an immediate consequence of~\cite[Lemma 2.11]{Haglund-Wise} concerning combinatorial local isometries from cube complexes to finite dimensional non-positively curved cube complexes.

 In~\cite[Proof of Lemma 2.11]{Haglund-Wise} appealing to~\cite[Proposition II.4.14]{BH} (which is deduced from the classical Cartan-Hadamard theorem), it is implicitly assumed that a combinatorial local isometry is a local isometry in the usual sense (Definition~\ref{def:convex}(2)).
 On the other hand, Haglund writes in~\cite[the paragraph preceding Theorem 2.13]{Haglund} that in the finite dimensional case it can be checked that combinatorial local isometries are precisely local isometries of the $\ell_2$ (Euclidean) metrics.
 Moreover, Petrunin notes in~\cite{Stack} that combinatorial local convexity implies local convexity and that this can be proved the same way as the flag condition (Gromov's link condition) for CAT(0) spaces.
-Thus Theorem~\ref{thm:convex} is established by~\cite[Lemma 2.11]{Haglund-Wise}, though we could not find a reference that includes a proof of the implicit assertion.\footnote{As noted in the preintroduction, it turned out that the assertion immediately follows from Crisp-Wiest~\cite[Theorem 1(2)]{Crisp-Wiest}.
-Moreover, Leary's article \cite{Leary} includes a direct proof of Theorem~\ref{thm:convex} and so that of the assertion.}
+Thus Theorem~\ref{thm:convex} is established by~\cite[Lemma 2.11]{Haglund-Wise}, though we could not find a reference that includes a proof of the implicit assertion.\footnote{It turned out that the assertion immediately follows from the result \cite[Theorem 1(2)]{Crisp-Wiest} due to Crisp and Wiest.
+Moreover, Leary's article \cite{Leary} includes a direct proof of Theorem~\ref{thm:convex} and so that of the assertion.
+See Late Additions (Section \ref{sec:late-addition}) for the details.}

 The purpose of this note is to give a full proof of Theorem~\ref{thm:convex} by writing down a proof of the assertion (Theorem~\ref{prop:local-convex}).
 Our proof totally depends on Bridson-Haefliger~\cite{BH}, and it may be regarded as a relative version of the proof of Gromov's link condition included in the book (see~\cite[Proofs of Theorems II.5.2 and II.5.20]{BH}).